ropensci-archive/convertr/README.md

 convert(1:20, "kg", "km2)
 ```

-You can also launch a shiny gadget to explore the available units either with `convert_gadget()` or through the addin menue.
+You can also launch a shiny gadget to explore the available units either with `convert_gadget()` or through the addin menu.